slavikdev/universal-coding-rules/README.md

   6. Private methods.
   7. Constants (keep private).
   8. Fields (keep private).

+## Conditions
+### Switch statements
+* Avoid switch statements at all costs.
+Replace them with polymorphism.
+Switch statement indicates your function does more than one thing.
+* Multiple if/then/else is essentially a switch statement and should be avoided.

 ## Functions, methods and procedures
 I’ll be using the word *function*, but the rules below apply to methods, procedures and even constructors.